elastisys/compliantkubernetes/docs/compliance.md

 * Any organization dealing with personal data is scrutinized by the Swedish Data Protection Authority (Datainspektionen) and needs to comply with GDPR.
 * Any organization handling patient data needs to comply with HIPAA in the US or Patientdatalagen (PDL) in Sweden.

 Such regulation is not only aspirational, but is actually checked as often as yearly by an external auditor.
-If an organization is found to be non-compliant it may pay heavy fines or even lose is license to operate.
+If an organization is found to be non-compliant it may pay heavy fines or even lose its license to operate.

 ## Compliance: The Engineering Perspective